Commander Blert Blach was no fool.

 ~

-Thirty minutes later, and the elderly woman with dull blonde locks wearing a blue cloak that covered her upper face was still sobbing.
+Thirty minutes later, she was still sobbing.
+Rocking back and forth with her dull blonde locks, wearing a blue cloak that covered her upper face

 "Shut the fuck up."
-Was all I wanted to yell.
+Was all I wanted to ask.

 But...

 "My lady?"
-A voice pierced through the screetching in my head.
+A voice pierced through the screeching in my head.

 Comments (0)